apache/fluo-muchos/README.md

 Optionally, Muchos can setup the cluster using an Accumulo or Fluo tarball that is placed in the `conf/upload` directory of Muchos.
 This option is only necessary if you want to use an unreleased version of Fluo or Accumulo.
-Before running the `muchos setup` command, you should confirm that the version and SHA-256 hash of your tarball matches what is set in [conf/checksums][checksums].
-Run the command `shasum -a 256 /path/to/tarball` on your tarball to determine its hash.
+Before running the `muchos setup` command, you should confirm that the version and hash (SHA-512 or SHA-256) of your tarball matches what is set in [conf/checksums][checksums].
+Run the command `shasum -a 512 /path/to/tarball` on your tarball to determine its hash.
+The entry in [conf/checksums][checksums] must include the algorithm (sha512 or sha256) as a prefix.

 The `muchos setup` command will install and start Accumulo, Hadoop, and Zookeeper.
 The optional services below will only be set up if configured in the `[nodes]` section of [muchos.props]: